SauceDoctR914/StocksProject/README.md

 # 2Stoc
-2Stoc is a note Stock Information App.
-On the homepage the user can view general world news and the headlining news story, stock prices, stock ticker symbols, percent change, and the current time and date.
-Individual stock pages show specific information, charts, and news pertaining to that particular stock.
+>2 Stoc is an informative app that displays market news and data to the user.
+On the homepage the user can view general market news, stock prices, company ticker symbols, daily performance as a precentage, and sector performance as a percentage.
+Individual company pages show specific information, charts, and news pertaining to that particular stock.

 <img width="996" alt="screen shot 2019-03-06 at 7 20 30 pm" src="https://user-images.githubusercontent.com/32119313/53923099-f8584900-4044-11e9-820e-ce36a46f3898.png">